grappler/wordpress-database-reset/README.md

 ------------

 Copy the wordpress-database-reset folder to your wp-content/plugins directory.
 Activate the plugin.
-You will then be automatically redirected to the plugin page.
+You will then be redirected to the plugin page.

 Contributing
 ------------